Moving house has been voted one of the top most stressful things you can do, and I’m not at all surprised.

 We’ve obviously gone a step further and moved to a new country where everyone speaks a different language, so making new friends isn’t easy and this was one of our biggest worries for Little H when making our decision about whether to move – especially since she’s an only child.

-Like many things when you have kids, you have to put a lot of work in as parents and help your kids to make new friends.
+Like many things when you have kids, you have to put a lot of work in as parents to help your children make friends.
 Here are a few things we’ve done – these are the same whether you’re moving to a new country or just a new part of town…